RCCCoC Annual Meeting 2024

 No Admission and Free Parking —save you money to by from our Pottery and Art Vendors …that will be more fun!

-Pottery – Potters and Crafters still have time to sign-up
+Pottery – Potters and Crafters have time to sign-up–Dead Line April 20, 2024.

 Arts, Crafts and more!
 Here is the List!
-Shelby West, Hay’s Clay (Stephen Johnson) and hoping all the potters you are glad to see each year will be set up and ready to sell.
+Shelby West, Hay’s Clay (Stephen Johnson) and hoping all the potters you are glad to see each year will be set up so loist will be updated as they come in: Shelby West; Stephen Johnson; Young CCHS Potters have creations ready to fire.
 Our wood workers and other crafts will be set up for all to visit and buy lovely gifts.
-Many have gone the old ways stitching beautiful Quilts, clothing, children’s things, wood working, gardeners choice plants and much more
+Many have gone the old ways stitching beautiful Quilts, clothing, children’s things, wood working, gardeners choice plants and much more.
+Business on the Field will be most

 Entertainment on the field

 Plan to come Enjoy a beautiful day!
-Check out the Chamber Facebook for updates and Facebook Ads!
+Check out the Chamber and our Jug Fest Facebook for updates and Facebook Ads!

 Georgia Jug Festival and Old Knoxville Days is Co-sponsored by Crawford County Historical Society and the Roberta-Crawford County Chamber of Commerce